certik/hermes2d/doc/src/intro-1.rst

       pages = {677 - 680}
     }

-Other papers that may be even closer to what you do can be found in the `publications section  <http://hpfem.org/publications/>`_ of the hp-FEM group home page.
+Other papers that may be still closer to what you need can be found in the `publications section  <http://hpfem.org/publications/>`_ of the hp-FEM group home page or on `Pavel Solin's home page <http://hpfem.org/~pavel>`_.